AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/learning-paths.md

 *Learning Path instances*

 Learners can be enrolled in a course through a Learning Plan or by an administrator, even if the course is flexible and requires the learner to select a session.
-In these cases, the system allows enrollments beyond the seat capacity.
+In these cases, the system allows learners to enroll even if the seat limit is reached, but they cannot start the course until a seat becomes available.

 The waitlist feature applies only when learners self-enroll.
 When a session reaches its seat limit, the instructor can view the list of waitlisted learners.
 If seats become available, the instructor can add waitlisted learners until the session reaches capacity again.